 Expat Life is about Family

 As an expat you start in a new country where you usually don’t know anyone yet.
 If you end up somewhere with your family, you are mainly dependent on each other.
 You spend all your free time together.
 You discover everything together and support each other during challenging moments.
-The bond between us became very close.
-We shared everything and explored the new country and the culture that goes with it.
+The family bond will become very close.

-After a few months, social life has slowly returned.
-We met new people, and the children had their first parties and dates with friends.
-This is good, and it should be like this, although I feel that the bond we developed in Taiwan is still very close.
-It is great to be able to experience this together as a family.
+After a few months, social life will slowly return.
+You meet new people, and the children will have their first parties and dates with friends.
+This is good, and it should be like this.
+It is great to be able to experience an adventure like this together as a family.

 Expat Life is about Exploring